prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 apiVersion: monitoring.coreos.com/v1
 kind: PodMonitor
 spec:
-  scrapeClass: istio-mtls
+  scrapeClassName: istio-mtls
   podMetricsEndpoints:
   - port: http
     path: /metrics
 ```

-The proposed behavior is:
-1. the `tlsConfig` in the associated scrape class is automatically applied to the scrape configuration of the endpoint.
-2. the inline `tlsConfig` (if any) takes precedence over the `tlsConfig` in the scrape class.
+If the `Monitor` resource has a `tlsConfig` field defined, the Operator will use a merge strategy to combine the `tlsConfig` with the `tlsConfig` of the scrape class, but the `tlsConfig` in the `Monitor` resource takes precedence.

 ### Probe Resource